 In Maryland, if you are injured in an accident as the result of the negligence of a hit-and-run driver, you can still recover for your medical bills, lost income from work, and pain and suffering damages as if the driver had been identified by bringing an uninsured motorist claim or lawsuit pursuant to your own car insurance policy.
-Maryland law treats an unknown negligent driver as it would an known uninsured driver for purposed on the injury victim’s uninsured motorist policy.
+Maryland law treats an unknown negligent driver as it would for a known uninsured driver for purposes of the injury victim’s uninsured motorist policy.

 With respect to phantom vehicles – those vehicles that cause an accident but then drive away before then can be identified – some states require physical contact with the phantom vehicle for the injury victim to make an uninsured motorist claim.
 Maryland law, however, does not require physical contact.
 If the insurance company has policy language to the contrary, Maryland courts will ignore the language.

 Who Can I Sue When I'm in an Accident Involving a Phantom Vehicle in Maryland?

 You can sue your own insurance carrier in Maryland when an accident involving a phantom vehicle if the driver of that vehicle negligently caused the crash.

 Under Maryland law, insured drivers have protection against injuries caused by uninsured motorists.
 This includes “hit-and-run” drivers and “phantom” vehicles whose identity is not known.
 Some states require “physical contact” between the victim and the unidentified vehicle.
 Maryland law does not require physical contact.